 Is it easy to travel solo in Goa ?

 Just because I’ve traveled a handful of countries by myself, doesn’t mean it eliminates my fears, self-doubts and uncertainties with solo travel.
 As a female solo traveler in India, I’m still finding my footing.
 Before I came to India, …

 India intimidated me.
 Was I ready to tackle India alone?

-From Mumbai: Paulo Overnight Bus, 600 rs .
-Tip: Don’t take the sleeper berth section of the VIP bus– two people per berth and bed size is small.
-AC bus is cold.
+Paulo Overnight Bus, 600 rs .
+Tip: Avoid the VIP bus sleeper berth section — two people per berth and bed size is small.
+The air-conditioned bus is freezing.
 The long distance bus will arrive into Goa Bus Station and you’ll need to take a local bus to the beach.

 Tip: Seater/sleepers are recommended.
 Leg room is moderate and seats recline back.
 Non AC buses can still be cold when the windows are open.